-- Call the parent/guardian - If parent/guardian cannot be located, the child is not allowed to leave FS until a parent/guardian has been contacted. - OFNS staff will remain with the child until an authorized pick-up person arrives.
+- Call the parent/guardian - If parent/guardian cannot be located, the child is not allowed to leave OFNS until a parent/guardian has been contacted. - Staff will remain with the child until an authorized pick-up person arrives.

 Release of Children to a Person Who Appears Intoxicated/Impaired: